MrPowers/mungingdata/docs/apache-spark/arraytype-columns.md

 ## Complex Spark Column types

 Spark supports [MapType](https://mungingdata.com/apache-spark/maptype-columns/) and [StructType](https://mungingdata.com/apache-spark/dataframe-schema-structfield-structtype/) columns in addition to the ArrayType columns covered in this post.

-Check out [Writing Beautiful Spark Code](https://leanpub.com/beautiful-spark/) for a detailed overview of the different complex column types and how they should be used when architecting Spark applications.

 ## Closing thoughts